zulip/zulip/templates/zerver/api/register-queue.md

 after being offline for more than 10 minutes).

-When prototyping with this API, we recommend first calling `register` with no `event_types` argument to see all the available data from all supported event types.
+When prototyping with this API, we recommend first calling `register` with no `event_types` parameter to see all the available data from all supported event types.
 Before using your client in production, you should set appropriate `event_types` and `fetch_event_types` filters so that your client only requests the data it needs.
 A few minutes